jcouv/roslyn/async-iterator.md

 I'll share some notes about the design for async-iterator methods (C# 8.0 feature).

 Editorial notes:
-- Some sections probably should be skipped on your first reading.
+- Some sections probably should be skipped on first reading.
 I marked them as "optional".
 - Although I will gloss over many important parts, I will try to mention them to give a sense of how things fit together.
-- `/* ... */` comments indicate omitted code.
-- `// ... ` comments apply to code that is there.
+- `/* ... */` comments indicate omitted code, while `// ... ` comments apply to code that is there.
 - Every illustration of generated code omits some details.